-Over the past 100 years, we have maintained our commitment to provide customers with reliable and affordable electric and natural gas services while also being good stewards of the environment.
 Over time, we have increased our environmental sustainability efforts and our access to carbon-free energy resources.
 In February 2022, we made a commitment to achieving Net-Zero by the year 2050 for Scope 1 and Scope 2 carbon and methane emissions.
 Our Scope 1 emissions are primarily from owned electric generation plants, fugitive emissions from our natural gas production, gathering, transmission and distribution systems and company owned transportation fleet.
 Our Scope 2 emissions are primarily from the electric and natural gas utilized to heat, cool and power our offices, warehouses and other facilities.